-KU Alumni’s very own Keon Stowers and Danny Woods hosted a fantastic group of Flying Jayhawks all the way to Egypt and back.
+The Alumni Association’s very own Keon Stowers and Danny Woods hosted a fantastic group of Flying Jayhawks all the way to Egypt and back.
+Keon shares their adventures.

 That night we got acquainted with our fellow Jayhawks at the welcome reception.
 After the reception we enjoyed a brisk walk through the busy Cairo streets to enjoy a traditional Lebanese dinner at the acclaimed Taboula Restaurant.

 Sakkara, along with Memphis, served as one of Egypt’s first capitals.
 We visited the ancient Mastaba of Mereruka and the Pyramid Tomb of King Teti.
 The amount of detail in these reliefs in this tomb are fascinating.
 You will understand not just the life of Mereruka but also so much about Egyptian habits and day-to-day living, all via carvings on a wall.
 We were lucky enough to have a guide who could point out small details we might have missed.
 It was a great start to our journey through the immense burial site.